SuperUsta/baby-tools-shop/README.md

     ```
     python manage.py createsuperuser
     ```
-    Add a username and a safty password and safe.
+    Added a username and a safty password and safe.

 3. Navigate to Django Admin Panel and log in with your created superuser account.
     ```